Fordalex/plates-direct/readme.md

 - After order complete add the order to the database.

 - GDPR tickbox for the customer.

+- File document need to be handled somehow.

 ## Django project setup